 オピヒ

-Opihi is the Hawaiian limpet, a small black-shelled mollusk that clings to the wave-battered rocks along the shoreline.
-Gathering it is one of the most prized and most dangerous traditions in the islands, picked by hand between the sets, and it has long been a delicacy of celebration and ʻohana gatherings.
+ʻOpihi is the Hawaiian limpet, a small black shelled mollusk that clings to the rocks along Hawaiʻi’s shoreline.
+Harvesting ʻopihi is one of the most cherished traditions in the islands, but it is also one of the most dangerous.
+Gatherers carefully watch the ocean and pick them by hand between waves.
+For generations, ʻopihi has been a favorite food shared at family gatherings, celebrations, and special occasions.

 Shop the Opihi print9 pieces